 The first regional production of the show after its premiere at the Hackney Empire in November 2014, featuring the University Music School's 60-strong orchestra and 40-strong choir together with sitars, santoors, dilrubas, tabla and dhol from SAA-uk's Academy of Indian Music.

-See songs from Undream'd Shores here
+See songs from Undream'd Shores and highlights from the show

 Sunday December 13th, 7.30pm - GUYO Winter Celebration